-Right to Information at SCU
+Access to Information at SCU

-Government Information (Public Access) Act 2009 ("GIPA Act")
+Government Information (Public Access) Act 2009

-- providing that access to government information is only restricted when there is an overriding public interest against disclosure
+- Providing that access to government information is restricted only when there is an "overriding public interest against disclosure".

 GIPA Act application to SCU

 "Agency" is defined in section 4 of the GIPA Act to include public authorities.
 The definition of "public authority" in the GIPA Act encompasses a body established for a public purpose by or under the provisions of a legislative instrument.
 The University was established by the Southern Cross University Act 1993 (NSW) for public purposes, so it is both a public authority and a Government agency under the GIPA Act and is subject to its terms.

 The GIPA Act establishes four types of government information release: